andrasq/node-docs/elastic-pipes.md

 **Simple Fix for Cross-Service Dependencies**

-Trying to untangle your service from blocking dependencies on internal micro-services that are not available when trying to hand off data?
-Here's a simple design approach to work around the issue.
+Trying to untangle a service from blocking dependencies on internal micro-services that are not available when trying to hand off data?
+Here's a simple design approach to avoid the issue.

 ## The Problem